 About the estate:

-For many years, the Gravier-Piche family delivered their harvest to the cooperative winery.
-When Cédric Gravier returned to the family estate in 1996, he decided to make his own wines and bottle the expression of old Mourvèdre vines sourced primarily from La Cadière d'Azur.
+For many years, the Gravier-Piche family brought the fruit of their labor to the cooperative winery.
+When Cédric Gravier returned to the family estate in 1996, he decided to make his own wines and bottle the expression of old Mourvèdre vines, primarily from La Cadière d’Azur.
 Over the years, his entrepreneurial spirit led him to vinify the entire 58 hectares.
-Characterized more by strawberry flavors than citrus, the rosés are generous in both color and concentration.
-The richness and full-bodied texture of these early-ripening terroirs are evident in the dense reds, with their seductive tannins, reflecting the soft, clay-rich character of the soil.
+Characterized more by strawberry flavors than citrus, the rosés are rich in both color and concentration.
+The richness and full-bodied texture of these early-ripening terroirs are evident in the dense reds, with their alluring tannins, reflecting the soft, clay-rich character of the soil.
 A classic that appeals to all, yet has not lost its Mediterranean soul.